-Blood Memory Dance produces moving, inclusive, dance and music performances, investing in local communities in Yorkshire and Hull.
+Emma produces moving, inclusive, dance and music performances and events, investing in local communities across Yorkshire and Hull.

 Blood Memory Dance is a community-based organisation established in 2017.
 Emma's innovative programme has attracted funding from Arts Council England, Hull Dance, HAVA Local and Leeds Inspired to support its intergenerational and professional dance practice.

 It advocates working through creative practice to bring people together—young and old, to share quality time and the exchange of ideas in a fun and nurturing environment.

 Teamwork and focus are the keywords.
 We all pulled together to create a piece of credible comedy dance theatre which is quite difficult.
 But we pulled it off.
 While we all contributed, all credit to Emma and Sophie for their choreo and leadership.

 Fantastic sessions, really creative improved my confidence, loved the duets working in a team with Jenny and Angel and of course the live performance on stage at NB was really exciting / exhilarating as I haven’t done that with Lifelines before.

 It was a lovely night and whole experience, thank you everyone, I’m so glad to be part of Lifelines.